 - Researchers are responsible for identifying applicable state or other local laws when the research is conducted outside of Washington State, including internationally.

-GUIDANCE Human Subjects Regulations WORKSHEET Consent Requirements and Waivers
+Human Subjects Regulations guidance Consent Requirements and Waivers guidance

 Prior IRB Approval